abpio/abp-commercial-docs/en/startup-templates/microservice/index.md

 ![microservice-template-main-diagram](../../images/microservice-template-main-diagram.png)

+*Figure: Overall Diagram of the Solution (not all associations are shown, for the sake of simplicity)*

 * The **Authentication Server** is a web application that is used as the single sign-on authentication server.
 It hosts the login, register, forgot password, two factor authentication, profile management... pages, OAuth endpoints and authentication related APIs.
 All applications and services use this application as a central authority for the authentication.
 * There are two **web applications** in the solution (you can add more yourself);
   * The **Web Application** is the main UI of the system.
 It uses the *Authentication Server* to make users login to the application.
 Then it uses the *Web Gateway* to access to the HTTP APIs.
 You mostly develop your UI here.
 Based on your preference, it can be an **MVC (Razor Pages)**, **Angular** or **Blazor** application.